 If you have created a trust, then all you should need is a bare-bones will in addition to your trust.
 For any property you haven’t transferred to your trust, make sure that you list who should receive that property in your will.
 When creating both a will and trust, an experienced estate-planning attorney can help you so that you can ensure you are creating the right documents for your specific situation.

-For your Georgia estate-planning needs, call the Law Offices of Shane Smith at (770) 487-8999 to speak with a knowledgeable Peachtree City estate-planning lawyer to learn more today, and make sure you are doing a service, rather than a disservice, to your family.
+For your Georgia estate-planning needs, call Shane Smith Law at (770) 487-8999 to speak with a knowledgeable Peachtree City estate-planning lawyer to learn more today, and make sure you are doing a service, rather than a disservice, to your family.